DaveEveritt/essays/fine-art-degree/i-ching/iching-essay.md

 > This essence is quite genuine.
 > And within it is something that can be tested." (-Tao Te Ching XXI)

-It is out duty as human beings to search, find and test that essence.
+It is our duty as human beings to search, find and test that essence.